iterative/dvc.org/content/docs/command-reference/gc.md

 ## Options

-- `-w`, `--workspace` - keep cached objects _only_ referenced in the current workspace This option is enabled automatically if `--all-tags`, `--all-branches`, or `--all-commits` are used.
+- `-w`, `--workspace` - keep files and directories _only_ referenced in the current workspace This option is enabled automatically if `--all-tags`, `--all-branches`, or `--all-commits` are used.

 - `-a`, `--all-branches` - keep cached objects referenced in all Git branches as well as in the workspace (implies `-w`).
 Useful if branches are used to track different experiments.

 - `-T`, `--all-tags` - the same as `-a` above, but applies to Git tags as well